 (a) Withdrawal from Seller Employee Plans.
 Effective immediately prior to the Closing Date, the Acquired Companies shall withdraw from and cease to participate in all employee benefit plans of Seller and its Affiliates (other than any plans maintained solely by the Acquired Companies).

 (b) Purchaser Benefits in General.
-Purchaser acknowledges and agrees that, except as otherwise specifically provided in this Agreement, the Continuing Employees will be provided with employee pension benefit plans, employee welfare benefit plans, and other benefit and compensation plans, programs, policies, and practices (collectively, “Purchaser Plans”) for the Protected Period that are comparable, in the aggregate, to those plans and benefits provided to the Continuing Employees by Seller and its Affiliates immediately prior to the Closing.
+Purchaser acknowledges and agrees that, except as otherwise specifically provided in this Agreement, the Continuing Employees will be provided with employee pension benefit plans, employee welfare benefit plans, and other benefit and compensation plans, programs, policies, and practices that are offered by the Purchaser or its Affiliates to their respective employees.

 (c) Service Credit.
-Purchaser shall, and shall cause its Affiliates to, grant all Continuing Employees credit for their service with Seller and its Affiliates prior to the Closing Date for all purposes, including under all Purchaser Plans (other than benefit accrual under any defined benefit pension plan of Purchaser or any of its Affiliates, but excluding any cash balance plan credits based on service), so long as such crediting would not violate ERISA or the Code.
+Purchaser shall, and shall cause its Affiliates to, grant all Continuing Employees credit for their service with Seller and its Affiliates prior to the Closing Date for purposes of eligibility to participate in and vesting credits in the retirement plans sponsored by the Purchaser or its Affiliates that are qualified retirement plans under section 401(a) of the Internal Revenue Code of 1986, as amended.
+The Continuing Employees’ period of service prior to the Closing Date shall not be recognized for purposes of accruing a benefit under the qualified retirement plans maintained by the Purchaser and its Affiliates; except that, if the Purchaser or its Affiliates adopt or amend a qualified retirement plan that contains a cash balance benefit formula that basis part or all its employer credits on service, then the Continuing Employees’ periods of service prior to the Closing Date shall be recognized for purposes of the cash balance formula.

 (d) Welfare Plan Coverage.